Requirements For Non-Treasury Disbursing Officers (NTDOs)

 The OAL will list one or more RTNs established by Fiscal Service for the NTDO's use.
 The OAL lists individuals that have been designated by the NTDO who are authorized to make changes to specific RTNs, to transact day-to-day business and issue related instructions, as well as execute agreements with the FRB for the listed RTNs.
 Limitations may be placed on each authorized individual by the disbursing officer (see attachment 1).

 A new OAL must be prepared by the NTDO whenever any authorized individual needs to be added or removed.
 Note that a new OAL can either supplement or supersede an existing OAL, which must be indicated on the form by the NTDO.
 If the new OAL is to supersede the existing OAL, then the new OAL must include all existing authorized RTNs, both those that are on the current OAL and any additional RTNs that were added through subsequent update letters sent to the FRB (see subsection 4030.10a); otherwise, those RTNs added through update letters will no longer have authorized signers.

 4030.10a—RTN Changes to OALs

 If an RTN needs to be added or removed from an OAL, the disbursing officer must email the POC with that request.
 For a request to remove an RTN from an OAL, the NTDO must indicate if the RTN should be deactivated from use or placed on another OAL.
-The POC will then prepare and submit an update letter from the Payment Management Assistant Commissioner to the FRB to request the addition or removal of the RTN(s) from the OAL.
+The POC will then prepare and submit an update letter from the Disbursing and Debt Management Assistant Commissioner to the FRB to request the addition or removal of the RTN(s) from the OAL.
 Once the FRB has made the requested change in its files, Fiscal Service will send the disbursing officer a copy of the update letter via email for its records.

 4030.10b—OAL Renewal Process